Casserole97/arch-install/README.md

 > If it's only for your usage, then why do you need instructions?

 Good question!
 Let's just say I forget things easily...

+> Can I run this script on my machine?

+No!
+You may _try_, but it won't lead to anything good probably.
+Almost everything is hard coded and configured to my liking, needs and hardware.